ZigaMahne/ST_NUCLEO-G0B1RE_BSP/.ci/README.md

 Content of `.ci` Directory   | Description :----------------------------|:----------------- `./Layers/Default_GCC`       | Default Board layer for the GCC compiler.
+`./Layers/SPI_GCC`          | SPI1 Board layer (configured with SPI1 interface instead of LD4) for the GCC compiler.
 `vcpkg-configuration.json`   | Tool setup for the CI test

 The [GitHub Actions](https://github.com/Open-CMSIS-Pack/ST_NUCLEO-G0B1RE_BSP/tree/main/README.md#github-actions) in the directory [`.github/workflows`](https://github.com/Open-CMSIS-Pack/ST_NUCLEO-G0B1RE_BSP/tree/main/.github/workflows) are the scripts for the CI tests.
 These scripts contain detailed comments about each step that is executed.